pedro-nlb/dotfiles/README.md

 ### Push changes to GitHub

-Open a new terminal window.
-Change the current directory to the directory of the local repository.
-In our example, run
+We open a new terminal window and change the current directory to the directory of the local repository.
+In our example, we would run

 ```
 cd /home/username/git/dotfiles
 ```

-Then add, commit and push the local changes to GitHub by running the commands
+Then we add, commit and push the local changes to GitHub by running the commands

 ```
 git add .